SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/scan-business-card.md

 ---
-uid: help-en-mobile-scan
+uid: mobile-crm-scan-business-card
 title: Mobile CRM - Scan a business card
-description: How to scan a business card with the SuperOffice Mobile CRM app.
+description: How do I automatically create a new contact in the Mobile CRM app from a business card?
 author: Bergfrid Dias
-so.date: 03.14.2023
+so.date: 07.25.2023
 keywords: mobile, pocket, business card so.topic: howto so.version: 10